 Transporting and handling coal produced from the African deposit

-Local logistics contractor, Transportes Lalgy, is trucking the coal using a fleet of 40 trucks, each capable of 36t of load capacity.
-The fleet is expected to transport 0.5Mt/y of coal to the Port of Beira.
+Local logistics contractor Transportes Lalgy used a fleet of 20 trucks, each capable of 36t of load capacity.
+The fleet is expected to transport 0.5Mtpa of coal to the Port of Beira.

-Beacon Hills is also in talks with the Mozambique Government for allocation of the refurbished Sena Railway Line for transportation of the coal to the port.
-The 574km railway line will significantly reduce transportation costs and facilitate exportation of larger volumes of coal, up to 12Mt/y.
+Beacon Hills also discussed with the Mozambique Government for allocation of the refurbished Sena Railway Line for transportation of the coal to the port.
+The 574km railway line significantly reduces transportation costs and facilitated the exportation of larger volumes of coal, up to 12Mtpa.

 The coal is transported through the NLC from the Moatize mine to the maritime terminal at Nacala-à-Velha and supports operations in southeastern Africa.